FormsWizard/AI-Wizard-Demo/README.md

 Prompt used for the example:
 ```
-All important form fields for the organization of a festival, including helpers, stuff, equipment, stages, location plan and so on... be very precise on the granularity of a stage and bar organization.
+All important form fields for the organization of a festival, including helpe

+rs, stuff, equipment, stages, location plan and so on... be very precise on the granularity of a stage and bar organization.
 ```

 <p align="center">